Conspiracy Theory (film): Plot

+Alice goes to see Harry Finch, who turns out to be Jonas.
+He explains that he helped develop the MKUltra program, unofficially continuing it after being shut down in 1973.
+His brainwashing techniques, which he used to turn people like Jerry into assassins, were stolen by an unknown party, who he needs Jerry to identify.
+He also claims that Jerry killed Alice's father.
+She agrees to help find Jerry, who sends her a message to meet him.
+Ditching the agents by causing a traffic jam on the Queensboro Bridge and switching cars, he drives her to her father's private horse stables in Connecticut.
+Along the way, Alice secretly calls her office so Jonas and Wilson can track her phone.
+At the stables, Jerry remembers that he was programmed to kill her father but the sight of Alice dissuaded him.
+Instead, he became friends with the judge, remembering the inmate who was denied the appeal was actually innocent, and promised to watch over Alice after her father was mortally wounded by another assassin.
+Jonas' men arrive, capturing Jerry and killing Wilson, but Alice manages to escape.

-Having escaped, Alice brings Lowry to the offices where she met Jonas, which they find cleared out.
-She then forces him at gunpoint to admit that he is not from the FBI, but from a "secret agency that watches the other agencies".
-He says that they have been using the unwitting Jerry to uncover and stop Jonas.
-Alice goes to the site of the Ravenswood Generating Station smokestacks from Jerry's mural and sees a mental hospital next door.
-There she hears and talks to Jerry through a vent, and an attendant she had bribed shows her to an unused wing.
-She breaks in and finds Jerry.
-As Jonas catches them, Lowry arrives with his men and attacks Jonas' men.
-Jerry attempts to drown Jonas, but is shot by Jonas from underwater.
-Alice, who has regained consciousness after being knocked out, then shoots Jonas eleven times.
-After killing Jonas, Alice tells Jerry that she loves him before he is taken away in an ambulance.
+Alice brings Lowry to the offices where she met Jonas, which they find cleared out.
+She forces Lowry at gunpoint to admit that he is not actually FBI, but from a "secret agency that watches the other agencies".
+They have been using the unwitting Jerry to flush out Jonas and find out who he has been building assassins for.
+Alice goes to Ravenswood and sees a mental hospital next door.
+She breaks in and finds Jerry just as groups led by Jonas and Lowry arrive, setting off a gun battle.
+Jerry attempts to drown Jonas, who pulls an ankle gun and shoots Jerry before being killed by Alice.
+She tells Jerry she loves him before he is taken away in an ambulance.
 Some time later, a grieving Alice visits Jerry's grave and leaves a pin that he had given her.
-She returns to riding her horse that she had stopped riding after her father's murder.
-While watching Alice from a car with Lowry, Jerry keeps to his agreement to not contact her until all of Jonas' other subjects are caught.
-As they drive away singing "Can't Take My Eyes Off You", Alice finds the pin she had left at Jerry's "grave" attached to her saddle, and smiles as she continues riding.
+She takes up horse riding again.
+Observing Alice from a car with Lowry, Jerry - whose death and burial had been faked by the secret agency - reaffirms his agreement not to contact her until the rest of Jonas's subjects are caught.
+As they drive away singing "Can't Take My Eyes Off You", Alice finds the pin attached to her saddle, and smiles.